BRETT-WIKI

 5) FLIP REGULARLY

-02 PROFESSIONAL TIP: PEELING FOR THE BRETT
+02 PROFESSIONAL TIP: PEELING FOR THE BOARD

 Sometimes the board absorbs smells for a short time - especially with garlic or onions.